 Access to your cash

-The main limitation on CDs relates to liquidity, or the ability to access your money (including the cost of accessing it).
-If you need to get your money back before maturity, traditional bank CDs often charge a penalty that will reduce your yield and often reduce your principal.
-With brokered CDs, you don't have to pay a penalty to liquidate your position; instead, you may be able to sell the CD to another investor.
-However, you have to accept the market price for your CD and incur some costs to complete the transaction.
-If interest rates have increased since the time your CD was issued, you could lose money you had invested on the sale and have a lower return than you originally expected, or you might not be able to find a buyer at all.
+The main limitation of CDs is that they restrict your access to your money.
+If you need to get your money back before your CD matures, bank CDs often charge a penalty that will reduce your yield and often your principal.
+Brokered CDs don't charge penalties to liquidate your position.
+Instead, you may be able to sell the CD to another investor.
+However, you would have to accept the market price for your CD and pay transaction costs.
+If interest rates have increased since your CD was issued, you could lose money on the sale and have a lower return than you expected, or you might not find a buyer at all.

 The ladder strategy

-Investing in CDs, just like investing in other types of fixed income securities, involves a trade-off between yield, liquidity, and quality.
-A laddering strategy can help you balance your need for liquidity and yield.
-It can allow you to take advantage of the higher yields typically available on longer-term CDs while managing the additional liquidity risk by also investing in shorter-term CDs that will mature earlier.
+Building a CD ladder can allow you to take advantage of the higher yields typically available on longer-term CDs while maintaining partial liquidity by also investing in CDs that will mature sooner.

-A typical CD ladder consists of several different rungs, each representing a CD with a different maturity.
-Say you build a ladder that includes CDs with maturities of 3 months, 6 months, 9 months, and 1 year.
-After 3 months, the first CD has reached maturity and each subsequent CD has moved down a rung on the maturity ladder (the CD that initially had a 6-month maturity has 3 months remaining; the 9-month CD has 6 months until maturity, and so on).
-You can then take the principal returned to you from the first maturing CD and rebuild your ladder by reinvesting that principal in a 1-year CD.
+A typical CD ladder consists of several CDs with different maturities.
+Say you build a ladder with CDs that mature in 6 months, 12 months, 18 months, and 2 years.
+After 6 months, the first CD has reached maturity, the 12-month CD has 6 months remaining until maturity, and the 18-month CD has 12 months.
+You can then take the principal from the first maturing CD and add to your ladder by reinvesting it in a new 2-year CD.